deltachat/deltachat-core/.github/CONTRIBUTING.md

 # Thank you for contributing to Delta Chat.

-If you would like to discuss a **new feature** or submit suggestions, please use the forum:
+If you like to discuss a **new feature** or submit suggestions, please use the community forum:

 * <https://support.delta.chat>